Skyline of the Everest : steel wall decoration.

-The Line has chosen to depict the Everest skyline as seen from the South, 30 km away from the Everest.
+We have chosen to depict the Everest skyline as seen from the South of the summit.

 You can see the Mount Lhotse, the Mount Makalu and of course the Mount Everest amoung others.